 Silicone wax is commonly used in shampoos to help keep hair shafts smooth.
 Whilst great for keeping our hair frizz-free, this sticky substance can linger on the scalp after shampooing.
 If the scalp sweats, bacteria can grow on the scalp and cause it to feel itchy.
 To banish bacterial growth, treat your hair to our Itch Away Shampoo.
 It contains tea-tree oil, an anti-fungal ingredient that helps to calm congested scalps.

 SHOP OUR SENSITIVE SCALP ESSENTIALS

 Highly-chlorinated water can irritate the scalp and make it feel itchy.
 A fail-safe way to stop this is to wear a swimming hat when swimming and wash the hair with a clarifying shampoo after leaving the pool.
-Our Clarifying Vitamin Shampoo is packed with nourishing, organic nutrients that detox the hair whilst nourishing the scalp.
+Our Quinoa & Artichoke Shampoo is packed with nourishing, organic nutrients that detox the hair whilst soothing the scalp.

 EMBRACE THE POWER OF PINEAPPLE

 Did you know that dandruff is actually a build-up of dead skin cells that have flaked off the scalp?
 These stubborn flakes of skin can fall onto your shoulders and can also build up on the scalp and cause it to become both dry and itchy[i].
 The good news is that there is a way to get tough on dandruff without using harsh chemicals.
 Pineapples contain an enzyme called Bromelain which helps break down the protein bonds that dandruff is made from.
 To fight back against flakes use our Irritated Scalp Shampoo.
 Packed with pineapple extract, it stimulates circulation in the scalp to help relieve and reduce dandruff.